begriffs/angular-paginate-anything/README.md

 Your server is responsible for interpreting URLs to provide these features.
 You can connect the `url` attribute of this directive to a scope variable and adjust the variable with query params and whatever else your server recognizes.
-Or you can use the `urlParams` attribute to connect a map of strings or objects which will be turned to ?key1=value1&key2=value2 after the url.
-Changing the `url` or `urlParams` causes the pagination to reset to the first page and maintain page size.
+Or you can use the `url-params` attribute to connect a map of strings or objects which will be turned to ?key1=value1&key2=value2 after the url.
+Changing the `url` or `url-params` causes the pagination to reset to the first page and maintain page size.

 Example:
 ```js